 Will White Labels Die Out?

 The obvious question, then, is whether or not it is likely that white label casinos will die out altogether.
-The answer is ‘probably not’, for the simple reason that they’re too profitable and too good a money-making system for firms to walk away from them entirely.
+The answer is ‘probably not’, for the simple reason that they’re too lucrative and too good a money-making system for firms to walk away from them entirely.
 Instead, what is far more likely is the idea that there will be a more focussed approach to the white level system moving forward.

 Whilst white labels have been seen as an easy way for companies or individuals to get involved in the online casino industry, the consequence has been that it has become a highly competitive area for gambling.
 Hundreds of casinos are launched regularly, with many failing just as quickly.
 That’s helps to explain both why the practice is becoming less popular but will also struggle to die off completely.